papampi/braiins-os/README.md

   overlay uses a *UBIFS* file system)

 Let's assume local network with one miner running braiins/LEDE firmware and default configuration of the build system.
-Then following command can be used for deployment of SD or NAND image to this miner:
+The following command can be used for deployment of SD or NAND image to this miner:

 ```bash
 # mount mmc0 partition 1 and copy all images and 'uEnv.txt' to it